 Step by Step Application Process

-After initiating your application with the lender, a pre-printed promissory note will be mailed to you.
+- After initiating your application with the lender, a pre-printed promissory note will be provided to you by the lender.
 Sign and return the promissory note to the lender.
-You may sign your promissory note electronically via your lender's website.
+Some lenders may allow you to sign your promissory note electronically via your lender's website.
 A signed promissory note is required prior to disbursement of loan funds.

-Loan funds will be applied to your student account when American University receives them from your lender.
+- Loan funds will be applied to your student account when American University receives them from your lender.
 Funds will be sent to AU via a paper check.
-You will be notified by the Student Accounts office if this check requires your endorsement.
+You will be notified by the Financial Aid office if this check requires your endorsement.
 Student enrollment is verified prior to disbursement.

-As loan processing depends on operations inside and outside of AU, please allow 6-8 weeks processing time.
-Please contact your lender with status inquiries
+- As loan processing depends on operations inside and outside of AU, please allow 6-8 weeks processing time.
+Please contact your lender with any status inquiries.